takelwerk/takelship/README.md

 gem install takeltau
 ```

-The recommended method to install ruby as a user by using the Ruby Version Manager ([rvm](https://rvm.io/)).
+We recommended to install ruby as a user by using the Ruby Version Manager ([rvm](https://rvm.io/)).

 ## Update